nodeplusplus/cv/README.md

 **Responsibility:** I've been developing for a bot for 8 months.
 That bot helps our clients automate low-value work so that their staffs can focus on the higher value tasks.
 By using powerful techniques from GCP we can add more cool features like:

-- Interrupt Flow: Answer customer question right after they ask instead of waiting for the bot finish sentence itself
+- Interrupt Flow: Answer customer question right after they ask instead of waiting for the bot finishes sentences itself
-- Realtime Tracking: See how the bot anwser customer questions in realtime
+- Realtime Tracking: See how the bot anwsers customer questions in realtime
 - Custom Voice: Use our custom voice instead of default voice options from Amazon or Google.

 **Techniques:**